chengzhengqian/czq-comint.el/README.md

   `czq-comint-send--complete-quiet` to remove the filter after a short timer.
   Tweak `czq-comint-send-quiet-delay` to control how long the quiet window lasts before prompts reappear.
-The optional third argument to `czq-comint--send-command-quietly` overrides the delay for that invocation—for example, `(czq-comint--send-command-quietly proc \"source env/bin/activate\" 1.0)` holds the filter for a full second so activation banners stay hidden.
+The optional third argument to `czq-comint--send-command-quietly` extends the quiet window for that invocation—for example, `(czq-comint--send-command-quietly proc \"source env/bin/activate\" 1.0)` holds the filter for a full second so activation banners stay hidden.
 Set the buffer-local default via `(setq-local czq-comint-send-quiet-delay 5.0)` when you